theupdateframework/pep-maximum-security-model/README.rst

 serially.
 Alternatively, the queue MAY be processed concurrently in order of appearance, provided that the following rules are observed:

-1. No pair of project transaction processes must concurrently work on the same project.
+1. No pair of project transaction processes may concurrently work on the same project.

-2. No pair of project transaction processes must concurrently work on *unclaimed* projects that belong to the same delegated *unclaimed* role.
+2. No pair of project transaction processes may concurrently work on *unclaimed* projects that belong to the same delegated *unclaimed* role.

-3. No pair of project transaction processes must concurrently work on new recently-claimed projects.
+3. No pair of project transaction processes may concurrently work on new recently-claimed projects.

-4. No pair of project transaction processes must concurrently work on new claimed projects.
+4. No pair of project transaction processes may concurrently work on new claimed projects.

-5. No project transaction process must work on a new claimed project while another project transaction process is working on a new recently-claimed project and vice versa.
+5. No project transaction process may work on a new claimed project while another project transaction process is working on a new recently-claimed project and vice versa.